 You want to try and maintain as much muscle tissue as possible.
 Muscle is metabolically active tissue, and this will help you in the long run to maintain weight loss.
 In simple terms, what this means is that muscle burns more calories than fat.
 So, the more muscle you have, the higher your metabolic rate.
 Losing weight too quickly can result in losing a huge amount of muscle mass.
 So you'll lose weight, but you won't become metabolically fit.
 Then, as soon as you start eating normally again, you'll put the weight back on and possibly additional weight because your metabolism will have adapted in a negative way.

 To get the most out of ozempic, you have to commit just as equally to diet and exercise.
-You need to make sure that you are:
+You need to follow an ozempic diet plan to make sure that you are:

 - Eating adequate protein to maintain your muscle mass.

-- Implementing some resistance exercises to help stimulate the muscles.
+- Beyond diet you need to engage in some resistance exercise to help stimulate your muscles.

-But these are habits, lessons and new behaviours that you need to learn and take with you beyond ozempic.
+These are habits, lessons and new behaviors that you need to learn and take with you beyond ozempic.
 Ozempic is not a REPLACEMENT for physical activity and a balanced, nutrient-dense diet.

 Hormones that control appetite change after weight loss.
 Once you have lost weight (whether it's with the help of a drug or not), the hormones that are involved with regulating your appetite can change, making it harder to keep the weight off.
 I’ve discussed this in my diet cycle video here.
 But essentially, when on a diet, our body fights to maintain body weight homeostasis.
 It does this by increasing hunger hormones and thoughts about food and decreasing our satiety hormones in a desperate effort to make us eat more.
 It's a survival mechanism from our ancestors when we had to live through famine and food shortages.